|

 Coors PorcelainCoors Porcelain began as the Herold China and Pottery Company in 1910.
 It became Coors Porcelain in 1920 and still in operation in Golden, Colorado. | ![]() |

 CorningThe Corning Corporation headquarters is located in Corning, New York (go figure!)
-One of its divisions is the Pyrex Corporation which explains the close relationship between their dinnerware patterns (Corelle) and Pyrex kitchenware.
+One of its divisions is the Pyrex Corporation which would explain the close relationship between their dinnerware patterns (Corelle) and Pyrex kitchenware.
 Look for patterns under Pyrex, Corning and James Bradley glassware.
-We have Corelle items in Dinnerware but look under Pyrex in Kitchenware and Glassware for corresponding patterns. | ![]() |
+I have Corelle items in Dinnerware but look under Pyrex in Kitchenware and Glassware for corresponding patterns and pieces. | ![]() |

 Crooksville China CompanyThe Crooksville China Company was in business in Crooksville, Ohio from 1902 to 1959.
 They were known for their folksy, country-style semi-porcelain dinnerware. | ![]() |